 - have already earned their Master degree prior to the date on which they are applying or be enrolled in the last session of the program.
 IVADO will be flexible with applicants who provide an adequate explanation for a career interruption or particular circumstances.
 This explanation must be included in the application (e.g. pregnancy/maternity or sick leave);

 - intend to attend HEC Montréal, Polytechnique Montréal, Université de Montréal, McGill University or University of Alberta;

 - have a first class minimum average grade (3.7/4.3 or 3.5/4.00) over the previous years of study.

 - hold a faculty position as a professor at HEC Montréal, Polytechnique Montréal or Université de Montréal;

-- Professors at the University of Alberta and McGill University may act as supervisors providing they are members of one of these research groups: MILA, CIRRELT, GERAD, CERC Data Science, CRM, Tech3Lab, AMII.
+- Professors at the University of Alberta and McGill University may act as supervisors providing they are full members of one of these research groups: Mila, CIRRELT, GERAD, CERC Data Science, CRM, Tech3Lab, AMII.

 - Only submit one application to the competition.

 Amounts and terms

 The funds shall be transferred to the office of research of the supervisor’s university, and the university shall pay the postdoctoral researcher according to its own compensation rules.
 For projects that require ethics approval, the funds shall only be paid out once the approval is granted.
 Some projects may require specific agreements (e.g. pertaining to intellectual property).

 Funding may be cut, withheld, delayed or rescinded under the circumstances outlined in the letter of award.